 +iCASE students are required to submit a placement plan and objectives (normally) at the year 1 appraisal.
 A reflective practice document written by the student will be considered at the appraisal following completion of the placement.

 Note for LIDo students:

-LIDo students who join the RVC in year 1 will have their first full appraisal towards the end of year 2
+LIDo students who join the RVC in year 1 will have a light touch appraisal at the end of year 1 and their first full appraisal towards the end of year 2.

 Full Appraisal